medically reviewed by Dr Godmi Tresa

 • Type 5 (subjective)

-The most common disorders leading to halitosis include the following
+The most common disorders leading to halitosis include the following;

 • Gastroenterological: Gastroesophageal reflux disease, H. pylori infection.